SteveC-SoC/JavaScript30/README.md

 Let's get to it 😁

+## Amendment
+once all have been completed, go back through and refactor code into seperate Javascript and CSS files.
+I don't like the look of it all being in one file

 ## Progress

-01 - JavaScript Drum Kit ✔
+01 - JavaScript Drum Kit

+- tutorial completed ✔
 - [Data attribute](https://www.w3schools.com/tags/att_data-.asp) - The data-* attribute is used to store custom data private to the page or application.
 - refactor into a JS file

-02 - CSS + JS Clock ✔
+02 - CSS + JS Clock

 - tutorial completed ✔
 - hand lenght to be changed